+- what has happened to you

+- how you feel

+- if you have been bullied before

+- who bullied you

+- · where the incident happened

+- when it happened

-- treat others, their work and equipment with respect; - talk to others without shouting and will use language which is neither abusive nor offensive; - support the school Code of Conduct and guidance necessary to ensure the smooth running of the school; - liaise with the school council; - take part in questionnaires and surveys.
+- treat others, their work and equipment with respect;

+- talk to others without shouting and use language which is neither abusive nor offensive;

+- support the school Code of Conduct and guidance necessary to ensure the smooth running of the school:

+- liaise with the school council;

+- take part in questionnaires and surveys.

-Role of Parents
+Role of Families

-Parents must:
+Families must:

-- be aware of and support this policy; - be involved in agreeing a definition for bullying with pupils, school personnel and the Governing Body; - report to the school any concerns they have of their child being bullied; - be assured that the school will deal with all incidents of bullying; - be assured that they will be informed of incidents and will be involved in discussions; - be asked to take part periodic surveys conducted by the school; - support the school Code of Conduct and guidance necessary to ensure smooth running of the school.
+- be aware of and support this policy; - be involved in agreeing a definition for bullying with students, school personnel and the Governing Body;

+- report to the school any concerns they have of their child being bullied; - be assured that the school will deal with all incidents of bullying; - be assured that they will be informed of incidents and will be involved in discussions; - be asked to take part periodic surveys conducted by the school: - support the school Code of Conduct and guidance necessary to ensure smooth running of the school.